nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `persons` list will be initialized with the initial address book state, with `undoStack` and `redoStack` empty.
+The `persons` list will be initialized with the initial address book state, with the `undoStack` and `redoStack` empty.

 <puml src="diagrams/UndoRedoState0.puml" alt="UndoRedoState0" />

 Step 2.
 The user executes `delete 5` command to delete the 5th person in the address book.
-The `delete` command calls several other functions until it calls `AddressBook#removePerson()` which in turn calls `save()`.
-This causes the state of the address book **before** the `delete 5` command is executed to be saved in the `undoStack`.
-The 5th person is then removed from `persons` list.
+The `delete` command calls several other functions until it calls `save()`.
+This causes the state of the `persons` list **before** the `delete 5` command is executed to be saved into the `undoStack`.
+The 5th person is then removed from the `persons` list.

 <puml src="diagrams/UndoRedoState1.puml" alt="UndoRedoState1" />

 Step 3.
 The user executes `add n/David …​` to add a new person.
-The `add` command also eventually calls `save()`, causing another address book state to be saved into the `undoStack`, before adding the person.
+The `add` command also eventually calls `save()`, causing another `persons` list state to be saved into the `undoStack`, before adding the person.

 <puml src="diagrams/UndoRedoState2.puml" alt="UndoRedoState2" />

 <box type="info" seamless>

-**Note:** If a command fails its execution, or if the command does not modify `persons` list, it will not call `save()`, so the address book state will not be saved into the `undoStack`.
+**Note:** If a command fails its execution, or if the command does not modify `persons` list, it will not call `save()`, so the `persons` list state will not be saved into the `undoStack`.

 </box>

 Step 4.
 The user now decides that adding the person was a mistake, and decides to undo that action by executing the `undo` command.
 The `undo` command will call `Model#undo()`, which will:
-1. Copy `persons` list into `redoStack`.
+1. Copy the `persons` list into the `redoStack`.
-2. Pop the latest `persons` list state from `undoStack`.
+2. Pop the latest `persons` list state from the `undoStack`.
-3. Copy this popped state into `persons` list.
+3. Copy this popped state into the `persons` list.

 Notice that the states are copied into the `persons` list instead of replacing it, resulting in the exact same object being used.
-This is to prevent synchronization issues and reduce coupling with the GUI, which uses this same list object throughout the program's life.
+This is to prevent synchronization issues and to reduce coupling with the GUI, as the GUI can now use this same list object throughout the program's life.

 <puml src="diagrams/UndoRedoState3.puml" alt="UndoRedoState3" />